 Some claims and allegations may be brought by or on behalf of a class (a collective action), and claimants may seek large or indeterminate amounts of damages, including compensatory, liquidated, treble and punitive damages.
-In the Netherlands, the number and size of claims that are the subject of litigation, regulatory proceedings and other adversarial proceedings (including, without limitation, collective actions) against financial institutions are increasing, and could further increase following the adoption of a new bill (Wet afwikkeling massaschade in collective actie) on the basis of which it has become possible to collectively claim damages arising from events on or after 15 November 2016 through a collective action.
-This new bill has entered into force on 1 January 2020.
+In the Netherlands, the number and size of claims that are the subject of litigation, regulatory proceedings and other adversarial proceedings (including, without limitation, collective actions) against financial institutions are increasing following the entry into force of the Settling of Large-scale Losses or Damage (Class Actions) Act (Wet afwikkeling massaschade in collectieve actie) on 1 January 2020 followed by the implementation of the Representative Actions Directive (EU) 2020/1828 on 25 June 2023 on the basis of which it is possible to collectively claim damages arising from events on or after 15 November 2016 through a collective action.
 For claims arising from events occurred before 15 November 2016, a collective action initiated in the Netherlands has as a main characteristic that a plaintiff cannot claim damages on behalf of a class of disadvantaged parties.
 Instead, Dutch law entitles claims organisations to demand other relief, most importantly, a 'declaration of law' by the court that a certain action was unlawful.
 Such declaration can then form the basis for an award for damages in individual cases.
 A declaration of law may also serve as a basis for negotiations between the defendant against which the declaration of law has been awarded and claims organisations representing disadvantaged parties, to come to a collective monetary settlement which can subsequently be declared binding by the Court of Appeal in Amsterdam and applied to the entire class of disadvantaged parties.
 These legal risks could potentially involve, but are not limited to, disputes concerning the products and services in which NN acts as principal, intermediary or otherwise.
 NN's reserves for litigation liabilities may prove to be inadequate.
 Claims and allegations, should they become public, need not be well founded, true or successful to have a negative impact on NN's reputation.
 In addition, press reports and other public statements that assert some form of wrongdoing on the part of NN or other large and well-known companies (including as result of financial reporting irregularities) could result in adverse publicity and in inquiries or investigations by regulators, legislators and law enforcement officials, and responding to these inquiries and investigations, regardless of their ultimate outcome, is time-consuming and expensive.